Fortnite-API/py-wrapper/docs/migrating.rst

 ~~~~~~~~~~~~~~~~~~~
 Version 2 previously held all cosmetic endpoints under the ``client.cosmetics`` namespace.
 In Version 3, this is not the case.
 Instead, all cosmetic endpoints, as well as all endpoints, are now methods of
 the client itself.
-This means that to fetch cosmetics, you no longer need to do:
+This means that to fetch cosmetics, you no longer do:

 .. outdated-code-block:: python3
     :since: v2.6.6